 - 1 teaspoon tamari gluten free soy sauce or sub regular

-- 1 teaspoon sesame seeds, toasted black or white
+- 1 teaspoon sesame seed black or white, toasted

 - kosher salt